hidsh/rp2pic/README.md

-                   :  then read 10 bytes from target device wr            : Write to target device without any data, :  then read 1 byte from target device e.g. test i2c_1    : Start test for i2c command　according to the test file "i2c_1"
+                   :  then read 10 bytes from target device wr            : Write to target device without any data, :  then read 1 byte from target device e.g. test i2c_1    : Start test for i2c commands according to the test file "i2c_1"
 ```

 Bisides, the I2C Tool has a simple test suite.
-With it, you can give a test file and run a series of tests like any other software test.
+With it, you can give a test file and run a series of tests like any other software testing environment.

+This feature is not as good for detailed debugging as ICE, but it will be useful for the regression test like CI.

 In the test file, list the expected response for the send command and the subsequent receive command as follows.
 ```
 #
-# i2c_1 command test
+# i2c_1   command test example
 #

 # CMD_SPEC = 0xFF	 ;; param:[],			        ret: [PROD_ID, VER, N_PORT]
 wr ff 3
 => 01 01 08

-# dummy
+# test to this testing suite, should be failed always
 wr ff 3
-=> 01 01 02
+=> 01 01 01
 ```

 Once you have your test file, drag and drop it into `/CIRCUITPY/` just like you would a .hex file.